Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 {% endcaption %}

 The latter part is the HTML file telling the browser to ask the server for more files.
-Beside images/videos, there are also 2 domains where it needs more specific informations:
+Beside images/videos, there are also 2 domains where it needs more specific information:

 - for having a *nice presentation*: those are the *CSS* text files
 - for being *interactive*: those are the *Javascript* text files

 ### The browser magic

 {% caption It's awesome!
-A beautiful webpage!  %}
+A beautiful web-page!  %}
-{% asset_img webbrowser-rendering.svg 480 400 the browser rendering a webpage %}
+{% asset_img webbrowser-rendering.svg 480 400 the browser rendering a web-page %}
 {% endcaption %}

 And now, using all those text files, your browser will do the magic and finally show you an interactive display of the information you wanted to see!